smarquina/sf-skills/INSTALL.md

 Install steps are the following:
 * Download the [repo](https://github.com/smarquina/sf-skills)
-* Make sure you have Docker/Docker compose installed in your system
+* Make sure you have Docker / Docker-compose installed in your system
 * Run `$ make build` to build the images and download vendor
 * Run `$ make run` to up all containers

-All containers are running now.
+🐳 All containers are running now 🐳

 If this is a clean install, you must previously create DB schema and tables.
 Follow next steps:
 * Go to project folder in the terminal